 Theses

-The wealth of available methods and the easy handling make C. elegans an ideal object for all kinds of studies and theses (Internships, B.Sc.
-Thesis, M.Sc.
-Thesis).
+The abundance of available methods and the ease of handling make C. elegans an exceptional model organism for a wide range of studies and theses, including internships, B.Sc. theses, and M.Sc. theses.

 All our C. elegans projects deal with genes/mechanisms that are conserved in humans.
 This is true for the genes involved in insulin/IGF- as well as mTOR-signalling, SGK-1 (serum-and-glucocorticoid-inducible kinase 1), PINK-1, Parkin, and LRRK2.